Well, you may simply loop through the Array and get the values of every index one by one. Please see the following sample code in this regard:

 If the spreadsheet component loads the document and its macro's properly, then I probably wouldn't need to write custom functions.
 Would this be correct.

-Aspose.Cells supports to preserve macros in the template files.
+Aspose.Cells supports preserving macros in the template files.
 This means that it will copy the macros from the template file to the resultant file.
-Aspose.Cells does not support to manipulate the macros in a template file.
-So, if you only want to preserve the macros as it is then you may not require writing the UDFs.
+Aspose.Cells does not support manipulating the macros in a template file.
+So, if you only want to preserve the macros as they are, then you may not require writing the UDFs.

 So as long as my user-defined functions work in the excel file, they all should work after the file has been loaded into aspose.cells.
 Would this be correct?
 I just want to make sure because its kind of hard to verify all the called functions are working properly considering i have no way to view it after being loaded.
 Keep in mind that these files are huge with a lot of calls to the functions.